dannyvankooten/www.dannyvankooten.com/content/blog/2013-11-14-delay-scroll-handlers-javascript.md

 +++

-While working on my newest plugin (<a href="http://dannyvankooten.com/wordpress-plugins/scroll-triggered-boxes/">Scroll Triggered Boxes</a>) I had to attach a handler to the scroll event of the browser window to determine whether a user scrolled down far enough.
+While working on my latest [WordPress plugin](@/wordpress-plugins.md) I had to attach a handler to the scroll event of the browser window to determine whether a user scrolled down far enough.
 While the logic for this is pretty simple, I had to put some thought into handling this the correct way.

 Directly attaching a handler to the scroll event is considered bad practice because (depending on the browser) this event can fire <strong>many times within a few milliseconds</strong>.
 I did some testing and just logging a message in the scroll handler caused my debugger to crash in Internet Explorer.
 The sames goes for other events like mousemove, keypress and resize.